CofluxLabs/coflux/docs/docs/concepts.md

 When a workflow is scheduled, this initiates a _run_.
 A run is made up of _steps_, which each correspond to a target to be executed.
 The target (a workflow or task) can call other tasks, which cause those to scheduled as steps.
 Each step has at least one associated _execution_.
 Steps can be retried (manually or automatically), which will lead to multiple executions being associated with the step.

+# Assets

+Executions can 'persist' _assets_ (files or directories) so that they can be shared with other executions.
+A persisted asset is given a reference, which must be passed to other executions so that it be be 'restored'.